jmielkeway/ccos4rbpi_volume0/chapter11/sending.md

     list_enqueue(&(signal->signallist), &(q->list));
 ```

-For the long-path, a new `struct sigqueue` object is allocated from the `sigqueue_cache`, which is initalized during startup:
+For the long-path, a new `struct sigqueue` object is allocated from the `sigqueue_cache`, which is initialized during startup:

 ```C
 static struct cache *sigqueue_cache;